The United Nations Sustainable Development Goals and the Importance of Evaluation

 High-level Panel Discussion in Vienna, 2015

-In this regard, also the United Nations Office on Drugs and Crime (UNODC) Independent Evaluation Section (IES) participated already in 2015 in shaping the global evaluation agenda in relation to the SDGs.
+In this regard, also the Independent Evaluation Section (IES) participated already in 2015 in shaping the global evaluation agenda in relation to the SDGs.
 In cooperation with the Evaluation Functions of the Vienna-based International Organisations, a high-level panel discussion on "The Use of Evaluation in Evidence-Based Policy Making - Accountability and Learning: Getting to Results and Impact" focused on how to bridge the gap between the policy makers and the evaluation community and how to ensure the use of the highest quality, equity-focused and gender-responsive evaluations.